LEEDASILVA/tech-talk-code-execution-engine/code-execution-engine/slides.md

 <!--
 One alternative to consider is to do what its called docker in docker

-Which consists in a single docker container that would have a bunch of docker daemons (Docker Engine, is the core background service responsible for managing Docker containers and related resources on the host system), making it possible to parallelize the execution of code, solving the problem of executing more that once code at once.
+Which consists in a single docker container that would have a bunch of docker daemons (Docker Engine, is the core background service responsible for managing Docker containers and related resources on the host system), making it possible the execution of code in parallel (the sensation that it is in parallel), solving the problem of executing more that once code at once.

 But this would not solve the problem of the starting delay of the containers.
 -->